Tag Archives: Willem Dafoe

 I eventually concluded that there was just something about Yelchin’s spirit, his presence and the way he gave through his art.
 The vulnerability of the characters he played in the useful stories he chose to be part of.
 He really had a way of connecting with his audience through his character’s truth like no one else I’d seen.

-In my efforts to come to terms with the great loss, I decided not to stay upset for too long, but instead to be grateful he was actually here at all.
-And like that I was able to smile.
+In my efforts to come to terms with the great loss, I decided not to stay upset for too long, but instead, to be grateful he was actually here at all.
+And like just that, I was able to smile.

 Willem Dafoe, John Cho, Drake Doremus, Joe Dante, Jodie Foster, Ben Foster and Bryce Dallas Howard are also featured.